George P. Mahoney: Political campaigns

 Mahoney won the Democratic nomination for governor in 1966 with just 30.21% of the vote.
 U.S. Representative Carlton R. Sickles (29.84%) and Attorney General of Maryland Thomas B. Finan (27.31%) split the vote and allowed Mahoney, who ran on an anti-open housing campaign, to triumph.
 In the general election, Mahoney's slogan "Your home is your castle; protect it" prompted Baltimore City Comptroller Hyman A. Pressman to enter the race as an Independent candidate.
 Mahoney's controversial stances caused many liberals in the Maryland Democratic Party to split their support between Spiro Agnew, owing to his pro-civil rights, socially moderate views, and Pressman.
 This split helped Agnew to win the election with a plurality, taking 70% of the black vote.
-Agnew in 1969 became Vice President of the United States under Richard Nixon.
+In 1969, Agnew became Vice President of the United States under Richard Nixon.

 Mahoney ran for the Senate again in 1968, this time not as a Democrat, but with the support of the American Independent Party.
 Democrat Daniel Brewster, who had been elected in 1962 to succeed the retiring Butler, was defeated by his former college roommate, liberal Republican Charles Mathias.
 Brewster, who supported the war policies of the Johnson administration, lost by 47.8% to 39.1%, with Mahoney taking 13.1%.

 Mahoney returned to the Democratic Party to run for the Senate again in 1970.
 He ran in the primary against Senator Joseph Tydings, who had defeated Beall in 1964.
 Tydings faced criticism from the right and the left: from the right for his sponsorship of the Firearms Registration and Licensing Act, which would have required the registration of firearms; and from the left for his support of a crime bill for the District of Columbia, which was perceived as repressive against African Americans.
 After a divisive campaign, Tydings beat Mahoney by 53% to 37%.
 Tydings went on to lose the general election to Beall's son, freshman Congressman J. Glenn Beall Jr., by 50.7% to 48.1%.
+Mahoney died in 1989.